tearust/tea-docs/Try_the_demo/Run_task_on_other_blockchain.md

 ![](../res/substrate-demo-request-delegate.png)

-If the extrinsic executed successfully, we shoud see logs below.
+If the extrinsic executed successfully, we should see logs below.
 We can see we send a HTTP request to [TEA netwrok](http://t-rust.com/#/doc_list/What_is_TEA%3F%2FREADME.md) and go corresponding response.

 ```
 Nov 28 21:28:42.202  INFO begin to send http post request, url is http://81.68.250.243:8000/api/be_my_delegate?content=CjA1Rktva21YR3dod3I4UjVUWXN5ZFhzcGp4c2dxcDRzZHpRVW1ja1IyMnVUQkMyOVUSAA==